 For each goal you set, you should have a timeframe in mind to achieve them by.
 Are they short-term, medium-term or long-term goals?
 If you don’t set yourself timely goals, you’re not holding yourself accountable for achieving them, which will likely lead to you forgetting the goals altogether or putting off doing them.
 Again, be realistic when setting timeframes for your goals to avoid disappointment.

 If your goal is to be able to run 5km, you should set yourself a timeframe for when you’d like to achieve this by.
 “I’d like to be able to run 5km in 8 weeks’ time” gives you a target to aim for and then you hold yourself accountable for all of the progress you make during the 8-week period.

 You should write them down to ensure you remember them.
 My preference is to use a paper-based planner for this but you could use an online goal-setter.
 Trello is a great free app where you can set goals, for example, and this is the tool I use for all of my blog planning.

-If you’re a stationery addict like me, I’d highly recommend the Mål Paper Daily Goal Setter Planner for your personal goals.
+If you’re a stationery addict like me, I’d highly recommend getting a goal-setting planner for that “I’ve got my shit together” aesthetic.